Encyclopedia Sabrina (Norma Ann Sykes)

 Children: one daughter, Xandra, with Florence Lockwood.
 He and Xandra became estranged.

-He quit college in 1937 and went straight to Hollywood to become a star.
+He quit college in 1937 to become a movie star.

 Cochran was rejected for military service in World War II because of a heart murmur, but he directed and performed in plays at various Army camps.